Zhong-Lab-UCSD/RNA3Dgenome-code-repository/README.md

-# RNA-3Dgenome code repository
+# RNA-3Dgenome code repository (Zhong Lab)

-Repository of codes used for the paper "Three-dimensional organization of chromatin associated RNAs and their role in chromatin architecture in human cells" ([pre-print](https://www.biorxiv.org/content/10.1101/2021.06.10.447969v1)).
+Repository of codes used for the paper "Genome-wide analysis of the interplay between chromatin-associated RNA and 3D genome organization in human cells" ([pre-print](https://www.biorxiv.org/content/10.1101/2021.06.10.447969v1)).

 ## iMARGI